Advantages of Vector Graphics

 Uses of Vector Graphics

-- Creating all sorts of digital illustrations, from simple to very complex and realistic
+- Digital illustrations, from simple to very complex and realistic

 - Logo and logotype making

-- Create images that look modern, clean, and minimalist
+- Images that look modern, clean, and minimalist

 - You can upload pixel images to vector software to add text, filters, and drawings

-Vector graphics, of course, are not the only way for creating computer graphics, and that’s because their uses and applications are not infinite.
+Vector graphics, of course, are not the only way for creating computer graphics, and that’s because their uses and applications have limitations.

-In general, vector graphics can’t be used to edit pixel images (such as pictures you take with a digital camera or smartphone).
-If you want to edit a red eye, hair color, or change the background of a pixel image, you need to use a raster program such as Gimp (which is free and open source) or something like Adobe Photoshop.
+If you want to edit a red eye, hair color, or change the background of a pixel image, you need a raster program such as Gimp (which is free and open source) or something like Adobe Photoshop.

 The bottom line:

-If your projects primarily deal with images of real things (that is, images that are not drawings or illustrations), then you will not be able to rely on vector graphics software.
+If your projects primarily deal with images of natural things, then you will not get great results from vector graphics.